pivotal/docs-platform-automation/docs/pipeline/resources.md

 owner: PCF Platform Automation
 ---

-##  Platform Automation for PCF Pipelines
+!!! info
-These Concourse pipelines are examples on how to use the [tasks](task.md).
+    These Concourse pipelines are examples
+    on how to use the [tasks](../reference/task.md).
     If you use a different CI/CD platform, you can use these Concourse files as examples of the inputs, outputs, and arguments used in each step in the workflow.

-### Making Your Own Pipeline
+## Making Your Own Pipeline

 If the reference pipeline doesn’t work for you, that’s okay!
 It probably shouldn’t.
 You know your environment and constraints, and we don’t.